Start typing to perform a search...

 • The student has demonstrated through a pattern of behaviour that they have not prospered by the instruction available to them and that they are persistently resistant to making changes in behaviour which would enable them to prosper

-• Any act considered by the principal to be a serious violation of the requirements for student behaviour and/or a serious breach of the DSBN’s Code of Student Behaviour or school Code of Conduct
+• Any act considered by the principal to be a serious violation of the DSBN’s Code of Conduct or a violation of the requirements for student behaviour as set out in the Education Act and Regulations

 • Where a student has no history of discipline or behaviour intervention, or no relevant history, a single act, incident or infraction considered by the principal to be a serious violation of the expectations of student behaviour and/or a serious breach of the DSBN or school Code of Conduct